Marc Oliver Opresnik

 Marc Oliver Opresnik (/oʊˈprɛsnɪk/ oh-PRESS-ik; born September 27, 1969) is a German professor, scholar, author and researcher.
-He is a professor of business administration with focus on marketing at the Lübeck University of Applied Sciences in Germany and Chief Research Officer at Kotler Impact Inc., the organization founded by the American marketing professor Philip Kotler.
-His research is about Social Media Marketing and Communication as well as Negotiation and he is the author of more than 30 publications in these subject areas, including Marketing Management, Marketing: An Introduction, Social Media Marketing and The Hidden Rules of Successful Negotiation and Communication.
+He is a professor of business administration with focus on marketing at the Lübeck University of Applied Sciences in Germany and a global co-author of several books with American marketing professor Philip Kotler.
+His research is about Social Media Marketing and Communication as well as Negotiation and he is the author of more than 50 publications in these subject areas, including Marketing Management, Marketing: An Introduction, Social Media Marketing and The Hidden Rules of Successful Negotiation and Communication.

 Career

 Marc Oliver Opresnik studied business administration at the University of Hamburg.
 In 1998 he completed his Ph.D. on ”Corporate Culture in the USA and Germany“.
 He has worked for ten years in management and strategy positions at a global corporation.

 Since 2008, Marc Oliver Opresnik has been Professor of Business Administration, in particular Marketing and Management at the Technische Hochschule Lübeck, a public corporation.
 He is also serves as Deputy Director at the Institute for Entrepreneurship and Business Development.
 In addition, he is a visiting professor and affiliate member to other international universities such as Regent's University London and East China University of Science and Technology in Shanghai.

 Since 2013 Opresnik has been a director of the board of SGMI Management Institut St. Gallen in Switzerland.

-In March 2014, he also became Chief Research Officer at Kotler Impact Inc, Philip Kotler's global company and a speaker and expert of the World Marketing Summit.

-He is the global co-author to marketing professor Philip Kotler and also member of the editorial board of several scientific journals.
+He is a member of the editorial boards of various academic journals, including Transnational Marketing Journal and Innovative Marketing.

-Besides his research and teaching, he works as a trainer, keynote speaker and advisor for international corporations, institutions and governments.
+In addition to his research and teaching, he works internationally as a trainer, keynote speaker and advisor to companies, institutions and governmental organizations.

+In May 2025, he received the honorary professorship in Strategic Marketing and Leadership at the New Delhi Institute of Management (NDIM) in India.

+In June 2025, Opresnik was appointed as a Global Thought Leader to the Academic Speakers Bureau of the London School of Economics (LSE).

+In the same year, Opresnik developed the strategic framework PIVOTAL Infinity Marketing Canvas, which integrates key elements of marketing, strategy, and leadership.
+The term was registered as a European Union trademark under his name with the European Union Intellectual Property Office (EUIPO) in July 2025.